-Renovating a period property or Listed Building in the UK can be a rewarding yet challenging endeavour.
+Renovating a period property or listed building in the UK can be a rewarding yet challenging endeavour.
 As anyone who has experienced living in an older home will attest, these properties come with a unique blend of charm and complexity.

 They often bear the marks of previous renovations, revealing layers of history and craftsmanship that contribute to their undeniable appeal.